Generalized Median of Means Principle for Bayesian Inference: Main results.

 The following condition is related to the modulus of continuity of the empirical process indexed by the gradients $\partial_\theta \ell(\theta,x)$.
 It is similar to the typical assumptions required for the asymptotic normality of the MLE, such as Theorem 5.23 in the book by \citet{van2000asymptotic}.
 Define

 where $P_N$ is the empirical distribution by $\tilde{\m X}_N$. \begin{assumption} The following relation holds:

-Moreover, the number of blocks $k$ satisfies $k=o(n^\tau)$ as $k,n\to\infty$. \end{assumption} Limitation on the growth of $k$ is needed to ensure that the bias of the estimator $\wt\theta_N$ is of order $o\l(N^{-1/2}\r)$, a fact that we rely on in the proof of Theorem \ref{th:2}.
-Finally, we state a mild requirement imposed on the prior distribution; it is only slightly more restrictive than its counterpart in the classical BvM theorem (for example, Theorem 10.1 in the book by \citet{van2000asymptotic}). \begin{assumption} The density $\pi$ of the prior distribution $\Pi$ is positive and bounded on $\Theta$, and is continuous on the set $\{\theta: \|\theta - \theta_0\| < c_{\pi}\}$ for some positive constant $c_{\pi}$. \end{assumption} \begin{remark} Most commonly used families of distributions satisfy assumptions \ref{ass:2}-\ref{ass:3B}.
+Moreover, the number of blocks $k$ satisfies $k=o(n^\tau)$ as $k,n\to\infty$, where $\tau\in (0,1]$ is the same constant as in assumption \ref{ass:3}. \end{assumption} Limitation on the growth of $k$ is needed to ensure that the bias of the estimator $\wh L(\theta)$ is of order $o(N^{-1/2})$, a fact that we rely on in the proof of Theorem \ref{th:2} as well second part of Theorem \ref{th:1}.
+In many scenarios, $\tau$ can be chosen to be $1$, whence the requirement $k=o(n)$ is equivalent to $k=o\l(\sqrt{N}\r)$.
+Finally, we state a mild requirement imposed on the prior distribution; it is only slightly more restrictive than its counterpart in the classical BvM theorem (for example, Theorem 10.1 in the book by \citet{van2000asymptotic}). \begin{assumption} The density $\pi$ of the prior distribution $\Pi$ is positive and bounded on $\Theta$, and is continuous on the set $\{\theta: \|\theta - \theta_0\| < c_{\pi}\}$ for some positive constant $c_{\pi}$. \end{assumption} \begin{remark} Part (1) of Theorem \ref{th:1} relies on all assumption besides assumption \ref{ass:3B}, while part (2) of Theorem \ref{th:1} and Theorem \ref{th:2} require all assumptions to hold. \end{remark} \begin{remark} Most commonly used families of distributions satisfy assumptions \ref{ass:2}-\ref{ass:3B} with $\tau=1$.
 For example, this is easy to check for the normal, Laplace or Poisson families in the location model where $p_\theta(x) = f(x-\theta), \ \theta \in \Theta$.
-Other examples covered by our assumptions include the linear regression with Gaussian or Laplace-distributed noise.
-The main work is usually required to verify assumption \ref{ass:3B}; it relies on the standard tools for the bounds on empirical processes for classes that are Lipschitz in parameter or have finite Vapnik-Chervonenkis dimension.
-Examples can be found in the books by \citet{van2000asymptotic} and \citet{van1996weak}. \end{remark}
+Other examples covered by our assumptions include linear regression with Gaussian or Laplace-distributed noise.
+The main work is usually required to verify assumption \ref{ass:3B}; it relies on the standard tools for the bounds on empirical processes for classes that are Lipschitz in parameter (this case is covered by Lemma \ref{lemma:sup-power} in the appendix) or have finite Vapnik-Chervonenkis dimension.
+Examples of the latter can be found in the books by \citet{van2000asymptotic} and \citet{van1996weak}. \end{remark}